 The EU Drugs Strategy has had a discernible impact on the process of drugs policy formulation and adoption in individual Member States.

-This report was compiled as a supporting document for the evaluation of the 2005–12 EU drugs strategy and its two action plans: 2005–08 and 2009–12.
-It reviews the main trends and changes in the European drug situation and in the responses developed by the EU Member States.
+The EMCDDA compiled this report to support the evaluation of the 2005–12 EU drugs strategy and its two action plans: 2005–08 and 2009–12.
+The report reviews the main trends and changes in the European drug situation and in the responses developed by the EU Member States.
 Four main areas are covered by the report: drug use and drug-related problems; drug supply; drug policies; and demand reduction interventions.
+RAND Europe did not contribute to the report.

 Deirdre May Culley